m-YoC/mdtk/README.md

 mdtk does not check for the existence of variables during script generation.
 It leaves this to the SHELL environment at runtime.

+{$} is a special variable for --script option, replaced by positional parameter $1...$9.
+It cannot be used in normal task run.

 ### * Embedded Comments